Role of AGNs in the Luminous Infrared Galaxy phase since z ~ 3: METHOD

 \subsection{Matched X-ray and far-infrared point source catalog}

 The spatial resolution of the Spitzer Telescope at 70\micron\ is around 18$\arcsec$, much larger than the spatial resolution of XMM or Chandra X-ray observatory.
-Therefore, it is crucial to accurately detect the position of the 70\micron\ galaxies. \citet{Kartaltepe2010} have identified the optical or near-IR counterpart of 70\micron\ selected galaxies.
-We took advantage of the Altas resource from IRSA/COSMOS archive \footnote{NASA/IPAC infrared service archive of COSMOS project. http://irsa.ipac.caltech.edu/data/COSMOS} to match the optically identified counterpart of 70$\micron$ selected sources with the XMM and Chandra point source catalogs, separately.
-We identified 108 and 92 70\micron\ counterparts by matching with XMM and Chandra using searching radii of 3" and 1", respectively.
+Therefore, it is crucial to accurately detect the position of the 70\micron\ galaxies. \citet{Kartaltepe2010} have identified 1503 optical or near-IR counterpart to the 70\micron\ selected galaxies.
+We take advantage of the Altas resource from IRSA/COSMOS archive\footnote{NASA/IPAC infrared service archive of COSMOS project. http://irsa.ipac.caltech.edu/data/COSMOS} to match the optically or near-IR identified counterparts of 70$\micron$ selected galaxies with the XMM and Chandra point source catalogs, separately.
+We independently match 108 and 92 of our 70$\micron$-selected galaxies with counterparts from the XMM and the Chandra catalogs, using searching radii of 3" and 1", respectively.
+The searching radii are defined by the 90\% completeness of X-ray-to-Optical position offset distribution (c.f. upper panel in Figure 3 of \citet{Brusa2007} for XMM-COSMOS sample; Figure 6 of \citet{elvis2009} for C-COSMOS).
 The median angular distances between the position of the X-ray source and the position of optical/near-IR identified counterpart of our $70\micron$-selected galaxies are $0.9\arcsec$ and $0.3\arcsec$ for the XMM and Chandra point source catalogs, respectively.
-Fifty-eight sources were identified in both X-ray catalogs, and a total number of one hundred and forty-two galaxies have been identified to have both 70$\micron$ and X-ray measurements in the COSMOS field.
+58 sources are identified in both X-ray catalogs, and a total number of 142 galaxies are assigned to both 70$\micron$ and X-ray measurements in the COSMOS field.
 We will refer to this sample as "\smx" galaxy catalog in the remaining part of this article.
-From the same datasets, \citet{Kartaltepe2010} identified 154 X-ray detected $70\micron$ galaxies.
-The 12 extra objects compared to our own matching catalog are originated from a slightly less strict matching criterion.
-These additional sources are more distant from the 70\micron\ source position.
+From the same datasets, \citet{Kartaltepe2010} had identified 154 X-ray detected $70\micron$ galaxies (refer to Figure 7 in their paper).
+The 12 extra objects compared to our own matched catalog resulted from a slightly less strict matching criterion used by \citet{Kartaltepe2010}.
+We speculate that these additional sources are more distant from the 70\micron\ source position.
 The number of sources from our different catalogs and matched catalogs are summarized in Table~\ref{tab:smx}.